philiptitus/pmartdjango/README.md

 # PMart Backend

 This is the backend service for PMart, an e-commerce platform that i made to sell my tech services as  freelance.
 It is built with Django and Django REST Framework.
+The frontend of this project is built on NextJs.

 ## Tech Stack